pschrammel/presentations/_posts/0000-1-2-tr-context.markdown

 <section markdown="1">
-Teh Kernel module is included into Object!
+The Kernel module is included into Object!
 Thats why we can go php style:
 {% highlight ruby %}
 input=gets
 for i in 0..5